rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 ``` jdkhome="/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home
 ```

 Save that file.
-Then, go to [http://support.apple.com/kb/DL1572](http://support.apple.com/kb/DL1572) and install the older version of Java (Java 6).
+Then, go to [Apple support](http://support.apple.com/kb/DL1572) and install the older version of Java (Java 6).
 Once that is installed, Gephi should run normally.

 Run Gephi once it is installed.
 You will be presented with a welcome prompting you to open a recent file, create a new project, or load a sample file.
 Click “New Project” and then click the “Data Laboratory” tab on the horizontal bar at the top of the Gephi window (Fig. 7.3).